 What to consider when choosing a gas fireplace insert?

-1. Gas Fireplace Inserts: Ease of installation
+1. Gas Fireplace Inserts: How much will it cost?

 2. Gas Fireplace Inserts: Efficiency rating

-The efficiency rating of a gas fireplace insert can have a significant impact on the choice of which product to purchase.
-When looking at the efficiency of a gas fireplace insert, there are a few different measures that should be taken into account.
-The first is the AFUE, or Annual Fuel Utilization Efficiency, which is a measure of how much of the fuel is actually converted to heat over the course of a heating season.
 The Steady State efficiency measures how the gas is converted to heat once the unit has been heated up, while Thermal efficiency looks at the exterior temperature of the unit to give an idea of how efficient it is.

 3. Gas Fireplace Inserts: Firebox size